 (reproduced by kind permission of The Architects’ Journal)

-The original Northwood Hall (lower right), photographed in 1928, facing south over the east end of Fitzwarren Gardens.
+The original site of Northwood Hall (lower right), photographed in 1928, with its large Victorian house, known simply as Northwood, facing south over the east end of Fitzwarren Gardens.

 Photo reproduced with kind permission of London Metropolitan Archives, City of London